u-d-ash/Bloggo/content/blogposts/winter_arc/index.md

 HELM stands for History, Etymology, Language and Mythology.
 This was the first time this quiz was being hosted at the Cultural Meet.
 We had a strong lineup in our A-team — practically nerds in these areas.
 We were expecting them to qualify, at the very least.

-However, the quizmaster was a dumbass.
+However, the quizmaster turned out to be a dumbass.
 He did not know what to put in a HELM Quiz and just put in whatever he felt like.

 > *"What is history, anything which happened two seconds before is also history if you think about it."*
 >